-- a) This task must be completed within 12 minutes from the order of the starter, including the towing time. - b) One point will be awarded for each full second from the time the model aircraft is free flying to the time the model aircraft comes to rest on the defined landing area, up to a maximum of 600 points (i.e. 10 minutes maximum), for each full second of flight within the working time; if the model does not land on the defined landing area, the flight will be penalised with 100 points.
-The penalty of 100 points will be a deduction from the competitor's final score and shall be listed on the score sheet of the round in which the penalty was applied.
+- a) This task must be completed within 12 minutes from the order of the starter, including the towing time. - b) One point will be awarded for each full second from the time the model aircraft is free flying to the time the model aircraft comes to rest on the defined flying site, up to a maximum of 600 points (i.e. 10 minutes maximum), for each full second of flight within the working time; if the model does not land on the defined flying site, the whole flight is zero, except in the case of midair collision.
 No points will be awarded for flight time in excess of working time.
 The free flying of the model aircraft commences when the model aircraft is released from the towline. - c) One point will be deducted for each full second flown in excess of 600 seconds (10 minutes). - d) Additional points will be awarded for landing, depending upon distance from the spot marked by the organiser, according to the following table: